Scaramouche (1923 film): Plot

 Meanwhile, in the National Assembly, the aristocrats, unable to effectively respond to the reform-minded delegates with words, resort to duels to eliminate their leading opponents.
 Chief among the duelists is de la Tour.
 In desperation, Danton and Chapelier recruit André to reply in kind.
 The Chevalier de Chabrillone is his first victim.
 Eventually, he gets what he wants: a duel with de la Tour.
-He disarms his foe, then allows him to pick up his sword.
-After André wounds the nobleman in his sword arm, de la Tour gives up.
+He disarms his foe, then allows him to retrieve his sword.
+After André wounds the nobleman, de la Tour gives up.

 When news reaches Paris that the Austrians and Prussians have invaded France in support of the beleaguered King Louis XVI, the French Revolution erupts.
 In the fighting, de la Tour is overwhelmed and left for dead.
 When he revives, he staggers to the residence of the countess.
-André heads there too, to rescue his love and his mother the countess (whose identity has been revealed to him by de Kercadiou), armed with a passport signed by Danton authorizing him to do anything he wants.
+André goes there too to rescue his love and his mother the countess (whose identity has been revealed to him by de Kercadiou), armed with a passport signed by Danton authorizing him to do anything he wants.
 When the two bitter enemies spot each other, de la Tour demands the passport.
-André refuses, whereupon de la Tour draws a pistol.
+André refuses, and de la Tour draws a pistol.
 When the countess reveals that he is in fact André's father, the two men have an initially uneasy reconciliation.
 When de la Tour starts to leave, André offers him his sword.
 Thus armed, de la Tour faces the rioters in the street and perishes.

 André places the two women in a covered carriage.
-At the Paris gate, a man spots the aristocrats inside and demands they be handed over to the mob.
+At the Paris gate, a man spots the aristocrats inside and demands they be handed to the mob.
 Moreau pleads with them to let them go for his sake.
 The masses respond with extravagant sentimentality, and the trio are allowed to leave Paris.